banbox/bandoc/bot/en-US/advanced/kline_tools.md

 You can execute the following command to export:

-`bot kline export -out $/data -timeframes 1h,1d -pairs BTC/USDT,ETH/USDT -tz UTC`
+`bot kline export -out $data -timeframes 1h,1d -pairs BTC/USDT,ETH/USDT -tz UTC`

 Where `-out` and `-timeframes` are required parameters. `-out` should be a directory.
 When `pairs` is not specified, banbot will use all symbols under the current yaml configured exchange and market.